Comment: Comment-1-

 1.4 Use Cases

 The TOE is a distributed system consisting of multiple network devices that collectively serve as the wireless network endpoint.
-In addition to claiming the relevant "Distributed TOE" requirement in the NDcPP, this use case also requires the TOE to claim the optional Security Functional Requirement (SFR) FCS_CKM.2/DISTRIB to describe the key distribution method between distributed TOE components.
+In addition to claiming the relevant "Distributed TOE" requirement in the NDcPP, this use case also requires the TOE to claim the optional SFR FCS_CKM.2/DISTRIB to describe the key distribution method between distributed TOE components.

 2 Conformance Claims